-Deceased Estate Lawyers Coburg, Melbourne
+Deceased Estate Melbourne

-Let us make it easier for you and your family
+Our Wills & Estate Lawyers based in Coburg, Preston Let us make it easier for you and your family

-Deceased Estate Lawyers
+How Deceased Estate Lawyers can help you

 The Executor is responsible for collecting and distributing the deceased’s assets in accordance with the terms of the Will.
 If the deceased had no Will, someone will need to act as an Administrator and the ‘Rules of Intestacy’ apply.
+The duty of an Executor begins the moment the deceased person dies.
+The duties depend entirely on the assets and liabilities of the Estate.

 - Organising the funeral